The grammar problem

 - used to refers to the past and only the past.
 That is the point.
 “Used to” describes things that were a routine or a habit in the past, but in the present they are not anymore.

 PAST: When I was a child I remember my city was quite different.
 We used to shop in small grocery stores instead of hypermarkets.
 There didn’t use to be hypermarkets where I grew up, only supermarkets or little grocery stores.

 PRESENT: We usually buy food in hypermarkets, and much less in small grocery stores.

 We used to shop in small grocery stores means that it was true in the past, but not today.

 Note that the negative form of used to is didn’t use to (no “-d” at the end)

-PAST: We used to speak on the phone with our friends and relatives, and we used to send them letters and postcards form our holiday trips.
+PAST: We used to get together with friends and family regularly.
+We also used to send them holiday postcards when travelling.

-PRESENT: Today we usually send text messages or we just video chat with them, or upload our holiday snapshots to social media where we usually share them instantly.
+PRESENT: Today we often send them text messages or we just video chat with them.
+When we travel we usually upload our holiday snapshots on social media where we can share them instantly.

-In summary: “used to” is a very useful expression which describes the past, but only the past.
-“Usually” is an adverb to express routine or habit, typically things that we do in our present life as a routine.
+“Usually” is a word with a similar function.
+It’s an adverb to indicate routine or habit, typically things that we regularly do in our present life.